YoungHaKim7/x86_64_Assembly_my_project/README.md

 <hr>

+# To debug NASM you might want to use DDD.

 To debug NASM you might want to use DDD.
 The following course teaches assembly for Intel/Linux using NASM and DDD, you might want to have a look at it as you might find it helpful:

 Getting started with NASM and DDD --> https://www.youtube.com/watch?v=YyovCxsMVio